sratilai/paper/README.md

 Some traces of "digital humanities understanding" of cultural texts can be found also in the studies made in the analogical age.
 These are, for example:

-A. Markov's article on Pushkin's Eugene Onegin in which he applies statistic analytical tool known as the "Markov chain"
+A. Markov's article on Pushkin's Eugene Onegin written in 1913 in which he applies statistic analytical tool known as the "Markov chain"
 - [Brian Hayes: First Links in the Markov Chain](http://www.americanscientist.org/libraries/documents/201321152149545-2013-03Hayes.pdf)

-and Vladimir Propp's classical study *The Motphology of the Folktale*.
+and Vladimir Propp's classical study *The Motphology of the Folktale* from 1928.